Scanning electron microscopeCopyright: © GIA

 X-ray diffractometric analysis - XRD - enables the quantitative and qualitative phase analysis of materials such as rocks, metals, ceramics, cements, etc. by means of X-ray diffraction.

-The Geological Institute operates a "Siemens D5000".
+The Geological Institute operates a "Bruker D2 Phaser".
 Thanks to a multi-sample changer it is possible to analyse several samples one after the other.
 The required sample flour can be produced with a "Retsch XRD-Mill Mc Crone".